puma/puma/README.md

 [![Dependency Status](https://gemnasium.com/puma/puma.svg)](https://gemnasium.com/puma/puma)
 [![Code Climate](https://codeclimate.com/github/puma/puma.svg)](https://codeclimate.com/github/puma/puma)

-## Description

-Puma is a simple, fast, threaded, and highly concurrent HTTP 1.1 server for Ruby/Rack applications in development and production.
+Puma is a **simple, fast, threaded, and highly concurrent HTTP 1.1 server for Ruby/Rack applications** in development and production.

 ## Built For Speed &amp; Concurrency

-Puma is a simple, fast, and highly concurrent HTTP 1.1 server for Ruby web applications.
-It can be used with any application that supports Rack.
-It was designed to be the go-to server for [Rubinius](http://rubini.us), but also works well with JRuby and MRI.

 Under the hood, Puma processes requests using a C-optimized Ragel extension (inherited from Mongrel) that provides fast, accurate HTTP 1.1 protocol parsing in a portable way.
 Puma then serves the request in a thread from an internal thread pool.
 Since each request is served in a separate thread, truly concurrent Ruby implementations (JRuby, Rubinius) will use all available CPU cores.

+Puma was designed to be the go-to server for [Rubinius](http://rubini.us), but also works well with JRuby and MRI.

 On MRI, there is a Global VM Lock (GVL) that ensures only one thread can run Ruby code at a time.
 But if you're doing a lot of blocking IO (such as HTTP calls to external APIs like Twitter), Puma still improves MRI's throughput by allowing blocking IO to be run concurrently.